 Even as the number of non-surgical facial rejuvenation treatments continues to increase, facial plastic surgery — including neck lift and facelift — remains popular.
 Men and women travel from throughout Washington- Baltimore corridor to have a facelift at our practice.

 Save $50 on your consultation (regularly $150), or call us at (410) 740-9330.
 Please note, this discount cannot be applied to procedures covered by insurance, only applies to cosmetic consults, and is valid for new patients only.
 For existing patients, please contact us online or call the office for an appointment.

 There is no single facelift technique that is appropriate for all people.
 Anyone who has spent time researching facelifts and neck lifts may be a little confused by the different names for various facelift procedures.
 The truth is that your selection of a plastic surgeon is more important than the name of the procedure.
 The common goal of all facelift procedures is to provide a long-lasting, rejuvenated aesthetic result that looks both natural and balanced, with few complications and minimal downtime.

 To achieve that goal, our plastic surgeons often combine a neck lift with facelift surgery.
 Rarely does a person whose lower face shows signs of aging not benefit from a simultaneous procedure to tighten and elevate the neck’s tissue and muscles.
 They may also recommend eyelid surgery or non-surgical injectable treatments to complete your facial rejuvenation.

-Experienced, highly trained plastic surgeons like Dr. Chang and Dr. Tilt use their experience to take the best features of advanced surgical techniques and use them to suit the needs of each patient.
+Experienced, highly trained plastic surgeons like Dr. Chang and Dr. Clarke use their experience to take the best features of advanced surgical techniques and use them to suit the needs of each patient.
 This hybrid approach incorporates certain benefits that include:

 - Short scars